 It is unclear whether they were able to find a 'push chair' for Derek Brockway, the B.B.C.
 Wales forecaster to use.

 One of the celebrities, who was christened 'Rabbit' refused to wear his mask.
-Taflyn white board illustrations appear very strange.
+Ioan Taflyn's white board illustrations appear very strange.
 He has been tutoring this method since 1996!

 Ioan Talfyn is ignorant of the fact that :-

 memory is well researched, Alan Baddeley, for instance, who

 discovered working memory with Hitch, has written five books and his theory of learning is accepted across the world; (Novel words must pass through working memory into the longer term memory store, we can only commit around four chunks of information at one time, there are a myriad reasons why 1,200 words cannot be instantly absorb into memory, especially sub-consciously.